luigi311/Blog/content/librem-5/index.md

 # Docking

-The L5 is pretty docker friendly as they support DP-ALT mode and they [themselves push](https://puri.sm/products/lapdock-kit/) a kit with Next Computer Nexdock lapdock system.
+The L5 is pretty docking friendly as they support DP-ALT mode and they [themselves push a kit](https://puri.sm/products/lapdock-kit/) with Nex Computer Nexdock lapdock system.
 I can't seem to get miracast via gnome network displays to work but it does seem like the wireless card itself is atleast capabile of doing p2p but gnome network displays complains about screencasting portal is unavailable even with xdg-desktop-portal-wlr and xdg-desktop-portal-gtk both installed and pipewire running so not sure if there is something else that is missing in crimson or its just a version issue as gnome-network-displays is version 0.90.5 which dates back to 2021.

 Docking via DP-ALT mode works and is relatively smooth as long as the hardware itself is able to keep up with the rendering.
-Connecting to the NexDock seems to work great except for the touch screen where instead of the touchscreen mapping to what is displayed on the NexDock itself, its mapping it to what is on the phone screen itself only even if you disable the phone screen so usage/navigation is limited to keyboard and mouse only.
+Connecting to the NexDock works instantly but has issues with the touch screen where instead of the touchscreen mapping to what is displayed on the NexDock itself, its mapping it to the phone screen itself even if you disable the phone screen so usage/navigation is limited to keyboard and mouse only.
+Phosh docking experience on the included version, 0.34.0 dating back to December 2023, is also not great but hopefully that will improve in future releases of phosh.
+Other DE may have a better portable and docking experience but since Pureos only supports phosh that is what you are stuck with in terms of support but would be interesting to see what docking would look like on other DEs in PMOS especially once GLES3 is fleshed out.

 # Web Browsing